Mattie/cataclysm/README.md

 ```
 > `Shortest path: ['A', 'C', 'B', 'D']`

 While `consume()` can be used for experimental purposes in notebooks and in interactive modes, it's not designed to be used in libraries or apps.
-If you'd like to experiment, use the
+If you'd like to experiment, consume() is great, but you'll need the `doom` module to make an app cataclysmic.

 ### **Doom** (Recommended)
 Mortals unwilling to face a global cataclysm can face their `doom` instead.
 Recommended if you wish to use these powers in libraries or apps.